0xAX/asm/content/asm_1.md

 > A central processing unit (CPU) is the hardware within a computer that carries out the instructions of a computer program by performing the basic arithmetical, logical, and input/output operations of the system.

 A CPU executes different operations on data.
-But where does it store data?
+But where is data stored?
 While the [main memory](https://en.wikipedia.org/wiki/Computer_memory) is an obvious choice, accessing it is relatively slow.
-Reading and storing data in main memory slows down the operations because it involves complicated steps to send data requests through the control bus.
+Reading and storing data in the main memory slows down the operations because it involves complicated steps to send data requests through the control bus.
 To speed things up, the CPU uses small, fast storage locations called **general-purpose registers**.

 Each register has a specific size and purpose.
 For `x86_64` CPUs, general-purpose registers include: